IBM/cloud-native-starter/README.md

 *Traffic Routing*

-In order to demonstrate traffic routing you can run the following command.
-Every other web-api API request to read articles will now return 10 instead of 5 articles.
+In order to demonstrate traffic routing you can run the following commands.
+20 % of the web-api API request to read articles will now return 10 instead of 5 articles.

 ```
 $ scripts/deploy-web-api-java-jee-v2.sh
+$ scripts/deploy-istio-ingress-v1-v2.sh
 ```

 <kbd><img src="images/traffic-management-2.jpeg" /></kbd>